Atmosphere (architecture and spatial design)

 In architecture, spatial design, literary theory, and film theory—affective atmosphere (colloquially called atmosphere) refers to the mood, situation, or sensorial qualities of a space.
 Spaces containing atmosphere are shaped through subjective and intersubjective interactions with the qualia of the architecture.
 Atmosphere (or projected affect) is linked with anthropology, architectural theory, critical theory, cultural geography, phenomenology of architecture, and pragmatism.

 Overview

 Atmosphere is an immediate form of physical perception, and is recognised through emotional sensibility.
-Architects and designers use the notion of atmosphere to argue that architecture and space is designed and built for people to use and experience.
+Architects and designers use the notion of atmosphere to argue that architecture and space are designed and built for people to use and experience.

 [Architectural atmospheres are] this singular density and mood, this feeling of presence, well-being, harmony, beauty...under whose spell I experience what I otherwise would not experience in precisely this way.